lgoldstein/mina-sshd/README.md

 ### `Aware` interfaces

-Once created, the `Command` instance is checked to see if it implements one of the `Aware` interfaces that enabled injecting some dynamic data before the command is `start()`-ed.
+Once created, the `Command` instance is checked to see if it implements one of the `Aware` interfaces that enables injecting some dynamic data before the command is `start()`-ed.

 * `SessionAware` - Injects the `Session` instance through which the command request was received.